 Domestic income

 When income increases, we spend more on imported products.
-How much extra product we import relative to our extra income is called the marginal propensity to import (MPM).
+The amount of extra product we import relative to our extra income is called the marginal propensity to import (MPM).
 The higher the MPM, the more we spend on imports.

 Economists usually use the gross domestic product (GDP) or gross national income (GNI) to represent income in the aggregate.
 And because aggregate income will equal aggregate output, changes in income are positively correlated with changes in aggregate output.